Anesthesiology, Perioperative Care & Pain Medicine Residency

-Over 80 house staff members and more than 200 attendings work together in a friendly atmosphere of teaching and supervision.
-As of July 1, 2021, our training program will accept 32 residents each year, split between our Manhattan and Brooklyn tracks.
+More than 100 house staff members and 200 attendings work together in a friendly atmosphere of teaching and supervision.
+As of July 1, 2024, our training program will accept 36 residents each year, split between our Manhattan, Long Island, and Brooklyn tracks.
 For continuity, each resident begins training under the supervision of a single attending.

 Manhattan track residents are primarily based at NYU Langone’s Tisch Hospital and Kimmel Pavilion or NYC Health + Hospitals/Bellevue.
 They also complete several rotations at the Manhattan campus of the VA NY Harbor Healthcare System and at NYU Langone Orthopedic Hospital.
-Brooklyn track residents are primarily based at NYU Langone Hospital—Brooklyn and also rotate through the four Manhattan-based hospitals listed above.
+Brooklyn track residents are primarily based at NYU Langone Hospital—Brooklyn and also rotate through the Manhattan-based hospitals listed above.
+The Long Island track is primarily based in Long Island, and residents will also rotate in Manhattan at NYU Langone’s Tisch Hospital and Kimmel Pavilion.
 This provides our residents the widest possible experience in patient care and management.

 First-Year Clinical Anesthesiology

 Our first-year clinical anesthesiology residents (CA-1), start with a month of general cases under the direct supervision of a mentor.
 This is followed by rotations through anesthesiology subspecialties, including cardiothoracic anesthesia, neurosurgical anesthesia, pediatric anesthesia, obstetric anesthesia, critical care medicine, pain medicine, pre-surgical testing clinic and recovery room.